-From the very beginning, starting the business with just the Kids’ Boxes, I was painfully aware that there were so many kids in the world without parents who could or would purchase our art experiences for them.
+From the very beginning of Outside the Box Creation, I have been painfully aware that there were so many kids in the world without parents who could or would purchase our art experiences for them.
 Our middle son has been acting since he was four years old.
 He had the opportunity to be cast in some amazing productions during middle school and high school.
 Every time I took him to an audition, I watched all of the affluent kids come through the door and wondered how many other kids, who were extraordinary actors, would never get the chance to audition.
 I thought about my twelve years as an art docent (a.k.a. unpaid art teacher,) in the elementary school.
 I saw kids absolutely light up while creating art!
 Often, they were the same kids who were struggling in other subjects.

 I saw how my intelligent creative son would shine in school whenever he could use his creativity in a project and how he struggled when he couldn’t.
 Several years ago, I volunteered at The Sanctuary Art Center in Seattle.
 It was a safe, intentional drop-in for street involved and homeless youth and young adults.
 I saw how art could not only be soothing, but could also help build confidence and self-esteem.